I am learning Dutch.

 What is the right response!?
 It’s not even one of those situations where someone has repeated themselves so many times that you just smile or laugh and hope that passes as an appropriate response.
 The barista could be telling me they’re no longer serving coffee and responding with a generic smile or laugh would be awkward.

 Eventually, though, I have to admit defeat: “Errrm…sorry?”
 I ask with an apologetic smile.
 The illusion is shattered.
 He realises I’m a native English speaker, disappointedly says: “Ah, English,” and repeats his question in English for my understanding.
 I take my coffee, find a seat and ponder the small, everyday changes that accompany this new life in the Netherlands.

 Gambling with groceries as a new expat

 Dutch people will speak English where they can, but your day-to-day lifestyle aspects will not be in English.
-Bills and community notifications, the receipts you’ll need to be able to return those guilty purchases from De Bijenkorf, the comforting blurb explaining all the benefits of that health food you just splurged on, the automated part of a telephone call you make to an institution, telling you to “Press 1 for English” in Dutch.
+Bills and community notifications, the receipts you’ll need to be able to return those guilty purchases from De Bijenkorf, the comforting blurb explaining all the benefits of that health food you just splurged on, and the automated part of a telephone call you make to an institution that tells you to “Press 1 for English” — in Dutch.